CosmWasm/ts-codegen/README.md

 ## Credits

-Built by Cosmology — if you like our tools, please consider delegating to [our validator](https://www.mintscan.io/juno/validators/junovaloper1pr5qgj4jg47lvsnejtfvk78090shvuctgdwdm5)
+🛠 Built by Cosmology — if you like our tools, please consider delegating to [our validator ⚛️](https://cosmology.tech/validator)